 (2) Terms used in this Part that are defined in section 142(1) of the Act have the same meaning in this Part as they have in that section.

+[Regulation 10A inserted: Gazette 7 Dec 2018 p.
+4663-4.]

 10B.
 Immunisation status of a child to be given

 (1) If a child is being enrolled or re-enrolled at a school, the responsible person for the child is required to give to the person in charge of the school the immunisation status of the child as recorded on the current immunisation status certificate for that child.